ndoubleg/Smart-watch-for-Dementia-patient/README.md

 IITP Summer Program 2021
 Project 15  - IoT for Disabilities Assistance
+## Project Goal
 ### To prevent dememtia patient from getting lost, our system can tracking with a warning if the patient gets far away.
 Watch tracks dementia patient with its GPS feature and sends them to server.
 Smartphone gets data from the server and warns caregivers if the patient gets far from home.

 -----------------
+## Project Novelty
+### Checking the patient's safety range, not just location tracking.
+If the dementia patient is out of safety, the system checks and notifies to carer.
+So carers will be able to reduce their concerns about the movement of dementia patients.

 #### Team Members